microsoft/teams-powerapps-app-templates/Boards/README.md

 With the Boards app, you and your team can create boards about anything — interests, initiatives, onboarding, etc. You can also post just about anything to a board—images, articles, websites, and even direct links to teams, channels, and specific discussion threads within Microsoft Teams.
 This flexibility makes sharing ideas and content discovery efficient and seamless.
 Refer [here](https://aka.ms/TeamsBoardsDocs) for more detailed view of the feature.

-Boards is a template application built on the [Datatverse for Teams](https://powerapps.microsoft.com/en-us/blog/reshape-the-future-of-work-with-microsoft-dataverse-for-teams-now-generally-available/) on the Power Platform.
+Boards is a template application built on the [Dataverse for Teams](https://powerapps.microsoft.com/en-us/blog/reshape-the-future-of-work-with-microsoft-dataverse-for-teams-now-generally-available/) on the Power Platform.
 Once installed, it can be [customized and extended](https://docs.microsoft.com/en-us/powerapps/teams/customize-sample-apps) by the installer of the application.

 ## Trademarks